-The Common Core dictates that students learn types of sentences in seventh grade.
+Second, the Common Core dictates that students learn types of sentences in seventh grade.
 That makes perfect sense!
 After learning phrases and clauses, students should apply that information to simple, compound, complex, and compound-complex sentences.
 Then, when students arrive at high school, we can manipulate and analyze sentence structure in our writing, literature, and nonfiction.
 However, we ELA teachers might complete direct instruction with sentence structure at various grades.
 As a high school English teacher, I expect to review concepts, especially in student writing.

 Finally, give yourself grace your first sentence structure lesson.
 I’m going to walk you through my process and give you suggestions.
 Just like anything in teaching, the first time through a lesson, you might stumble.
 You will be able to still meet the standards and complete your sentence structure lesson plan!
 This post aims to help you as you fine-tune your methods for teaching sentence structure.

 Start with some tools.

-First, this infographic is for you and your students.
+To begin, this infographic is for you and your students.
 Please right click on the picture, save it, and show it to your students.
 Upload it to Google Classroom if you’d like.
 Doing so firstly shows students that you have a plan for them.
 Secondly, students will know what to expect and understand that some concepts are requirements for understanding types of sentences.
 Finally, you will have all of the definitions and expectations in one spot as you continue teaching sentence structure.
 Parents and students alike appreciate this.

 Then, you can download this free guide for structuring your types of sentences lesson plans.
 If you are overwhelmed with how to teach sentence structure, this lesson planning guide will be invaluable.
 As you work through your sentence structure activities, make small notes as to where to review, where to reinforce, and on.
 Then as you consider how to teach sentence structure in upcoming years, you’ll have your notes and reflections to flesh out new lessons.